Arithmetic of fuzzy numbers and intervals -- a new perspective with examples

-Below the infimum and supremum generalized inverses of a stepfunction are confronted for comparison:
+Below the infimum and supremum generalized inverses (blue) of a stepfunction (green) are confronted for comparison:

-Intended as an exercise to help get accustomed to the procedure of generalized inversion here is now a freely patched together "fantasy" function which includes both jumps and constant parts and its generalized inverse:
+As a final example illustrating the procedure of generalized inversion here is now a freely patched together ``fantasy" function which includes both jumps and constant parts and its generalized inverse:

 \end{subsubsection} \end{subsection}